akiirii/CompanyManagement/README.md

 1. On the department's page I want to see:
     * ADD button, that will add a new member for that department.
-    * FORM that will open when the ADD button is clicked, containing all fields needed to create a new member (including the posibility of adding multiple skills and their values).
+    * FORM that will open when the ADD button is clicked, containing all fields needed to create a new member (including the possibility of adding multiple skills and their values).
     * SUBMIT button on the FORM that will add the new member, once is clicked.

 2. On the member's page I want to see:
-	* the posibility of adding a skill
+	* the possibility of adding a skill
-	* the posibility of removing a skill
+	* the possibility of removing a skill

+# SUGGESTIONS

+1. Gulp file only provides the basic flow, you are free to add as many tasks(sequence of tasks) as you need for a smooth development process;
+2. The endpoints (on apiary-mock) contains mock data and, even though PUT and POST requests are allowed you will NOT change the actual data
+3. If, for any reason, you might get stuck, don't waste time, fell free to contact us for suggestions or ideas (we encourage and appreciate team work);